The Definitive Guide to iOS/iPadOS emulation

 Controller clips

-If you already have a game console controller, one of the least expensive ways to add a hardware controller to your iPhone is via clip mechanisms, like OIVO PS4 Controller Phone Mount Clip, or OIVO PS5 Controller Phone Mount Clip.
+If you already have a game console controller, one of the least expensive ways to add a hardware controller to your iPhone is via clip mechanisms.
+These allow you to use high-quality controllers with iOS, but they aren't the most ergonomic due to the weight distribution.
+However, they do let you explore the capabilities of mobile iOS gaming without spending much money.
+There are many to choose from, like OIVO PS4 Controller Phone Mount Clip, or OIVO PS5 Controller Phone Mount Clip.
 There are a lot of these on Amazon, like Orzero PS5 Magnetic Controller Phone Mount Clip that makes use of MagSafe or Orzero Magnetic Controller Phone Mount Clip for X box Series X/S, X box One/One S/One X. There are many to pick from; I suggest searching Mobile Gaming CLip and then appending whatever parameters from there.

 Version History